 Katz has served in the Knesset since 1998 and has held various positions on committees and ministerial posts in Likud governments.

-Katz has previously served as Agriculture and Rural Development Minister, Transportation Minister, Finance Minister, and most recently, Foreign Affairs Ministry, a position he served in both in 2020 in the 35th government and more recently in the current government, since 2024.
+Katz previously served as Agriculture and Rural Development Minister, Transportation Minister, Finance Minister, and most recently, Foreign Minister, a position he served in both in 2020 in the 35th government and more recently in the current government, since early 2024.

 He became the 22nd Foreign Minister of Israel in January 2024, replacing Eli Cohen in a power-sharing agreement approved by the Knesset.
 Cohen replaced Katz as Israel's Energy and Infrastructure Minister.

-Katz also temporarily replaced Netanyahu as prime minister in late September 2024 when Netanyahu visited and spoke at the United Nations.
+Katz also temporarily replaced Netanyahu as prime minister in late September 2024 when Netanyahu spoke at the United Nations.

 Katz stated that the ban on entry was due to Guterres's failure to "unequivocally condemn" Iran's missile attack on Israel on October 1, 2024.
 He also criticized Guterres's stances on the Israel-Hamas War and consequent developments in the Middle East, including his failure to denounce the October 7 Massacre.